 Selection Process and Requirements

-The applications will be evaluated by an advisory committee composed of an Associate Dean in the Graduate School and MSU faculty members with expertise in the study of the African Diaspora from various disciplinary backgrounds who will advise the Dean of the Graduate School on the selection of the Fellow.
+The applications will be evaluated by an advisory committee composed of a member of the Graduate School and MSU faculty members with expertise in the study of the African Diaspora from various disciplinary backgrounds who will advise the Dean of the Graduate School on the selection of the Fellow.
 Only complete applications will be considered.

 The Fellow is also required to express acceptance of and appreciation for the award to TIAA, and to participate in an awards reception at MSU during the Spring Semester.

-The Ruth Simms Hamilton Graduate Merit Fellowship is awarded in the form of a Graduate Assistantship for Fall and Spring Semesters with tuition, health insurance and stipend ($1,100 bi-weekly) .
-Please note that the recipient must be enrolled at Michigan State University in a doctoral program in Spring Semester to receive the funds.
+The 2022-23 Ruth Simms Hamilton Graduate Merit Fellowship is $36,000.
+Please note that the recipient must be enrolled at Michigan State University in a doctoral program to receive the funds.
+The Graduate School will work with the recipient to decide if the funds will be awarded as a fellowship or assistantship.

 Application Procedure and Deadline